Screeen/QSELD/README.md

-# April 2021 - Running ANSIM experiments
+# Example - Running ANSIM experiments

 1. Clone this repository.
 Your folder tree will look like `something/QSELD/seld.py`.